core

 create_user Link

-Create a new user and store the user information in a file.
+Create a new user with the specified details.

 Parameters: